little-world/rust-course/src/02-struct-enum-patterns.md

 ## Pattern 1: Struct Design Patterns

-**Problem**: Confusion about when to use named field structs vs tuple structs vs unit structs.
-Named fields verbose for simple types (Point needs x, y, z names).
-Tuple structs unclear which field is which (Point3D(1.0, 2.0, 3.0)—which is x?).
-No semantic distinction between similar types (both u64 but UserId vs OrderId).
-Zero-sized marker types need PhantomData but compiler warns about unused type parameters.
-Want compile-time state tracking without runtime cost.
+*   **Problem**: It's often unclear when to use a named-field struct, a tuple struct, or a unit struct.
+Named fields can be verbose for simple types (`Point { x: f64, y: f64 }`), while tuple structs can be ambiguous (`Point(1.0, 2.0)`).
+Furthermore, primitive types lack domain-specific meaning, leading to potential mix-ups (e.g., `UserId(1)` vs. `OrderId(1)`).

-**Solution**: Use named field structs for data models where field names add clarity (`struct User { id: u64, username: String }`).
-Use tuple structs for simple types where position conveys meaning (`struct Point3D(f64, f64, f64)`) and newtype pattern (`struct UserId(u64)`).
-Use unit structs for zero-sized markers in typestate pattern (`struct Authenticated;`).
-PhantomData for phantom type parameters (`PhantomData<State>`).
-Choose based on: need for field names, distinctness requirements, zero-size marker needs.
+*   **Solution**: Use named-field structs for complex data models where clarity is key.
+Use tuple structs for simple wrappers and the newtype pattern to create distinct types from primitives.
+Use unit structs as zero-sized markers for compile-time state tracking (the typestate pattern).

-**Why It Matters**: Named fields self-document: `user.email` is clear, `user.2` is not.
-Tuple structs create distinct types: UserId(1) and OrderId(1) are different types despite both wrapping u64.
-Unit structs enable typestate pattern at zero runtime cost: `Database<Authenticated>` vs `Database<Unauthenticated>` enforced at compile-time.
-Field reordering: named fields can reorder without breaking code, tuple fields can't.
-Memory layout: all three have same efficiency, choice is semantic not performance.
-Clarity vs brevity trade-off: named for complex data, tuple for simple wrappers.

-**Use Cases**: Named field structs for data models (User, Config, Request/Response), domain entities, API types, database models, complex state.
-Tuple structs for newtype pattern (UserId, Kilometers), coordinates (Point3D, Color RGB), simple wrappers, creating distinct types from primitives.
-Unit structs for typestate markers (Authenticated, Open/Closed), phantom type parameters, zero-cost compile-time tags, capability markers (ReadPermission), builder pattern states.
+*   **Why It Matters**: This choice enhances type safety and code clarity.
+Named fields are self-documenting.
+Tuple structs create new, distinct types at zero runtime cost, preventing logical errors like mixing up different kinds of IDs.
+Unit structs enable powerful compile-time guarantees, making invalid states unrepresentable in your program.
+*   **Use Cases**:
+    *   **Named-Field Structs**: Data models, configuration objects, domain entities.
+    *   **Tuple Structs**: The newtype pattern (`struct UserId(u64)`), coordinates (`struct Point(i32, i32)`), color values.
+    *   **Unit Structs**: State markers for the typestate pattern (`Authenticated`, `Disconnected`), generic markers.

 ### Example: Named Field Structs